-The grade sheet is distributed at the beginning of class and then collected.
-No one coming into the classroom after I have started the class will be permitted to sign the sheet unless you have obtained my permission in advance of class, except in emergency situations.
+Attendance will be taken at the beginning of class.
+We will use on online attendance sheet.
+The URL and QR code is at the end of this syllabus.
+No one coming into the classroom (real or virtual) after I have started the class will be permitted to sign the attendance sheet unless you have obtained my permission in advance of class, except in emergency situations.

-If an ungraded written assignment is assigned, such as a Workbook exercise, you may claim attendance credit for the related class only if you have prepared the assignment or made other arrangements with me prior to that class.
+If there is an ungraded written assignment, such as a Workbook exercise, you may claim attendance credit for the related class only if you have prepared the assignment and completed any required Socrative uploads and peer exchanges of your work, or made other arrangements with me prior to that class.